andrewrobinson/balanced-tomcat/README.md

 docker run -it andrewmcrobinson/runner-jre-jar

-or
+or this one from a maven image maintainer (https://github.com/carlossg/docker-maven)

 docker build -t=andrewmcrobinson/runner-jre-jar2 -f=Dockerfile.multistage .
 docker run -it andrewmcrobinson/runner-jre-jar2

-NB without the CMD on the end of Dockerfile.multistage it gives you a shell when you run it and you could do a java -jar from there ....
+NB without the CMD on the end of either, docker run gives you a shell when you run it and you could do a java -jar from there

 Which of the two do you prefer?